Hormolara216/World_layoff/README.md

 # World_layoff
-Data Cleaning and analysis of companys layoff from 2020 to 2023 using SQL
+Data Cleaning and Analysis of Company's Layoffs (2020-2023)